Lancer-GWL/System-Performance-Boosting-Commands/README.md

 # 10 Steps For Boosting Your Sysytem Or Laptop
-#  There is now issue will happen,because i have used these commands on my laptop.
+#  There is no issue will happen,because i have used these commands on my laptop.